 1. What is a Struck Off Company?

-Struck off company means that a business entity has been removed from the official Registrar of Companies(RoC) and is no longer legally recognized as a valid business.
-This can happen for numerous reasons, such as failure to file required documents or pay fees to the relevant regulatory agency, ceasing to carry on business, or being inactive for an extended period of time.
-Being struck off can have serious consequences for a company, including loss of legal recognition, seizure of assets, potential personal liability for directors, reputation damage, and difficulty restoring the company.
+A struck off company refers to a business entity that has been removed from the official Registrar of Companies (RoC) and is no longer legally recognized as a valid business.
+This can happen due to various reasons, such as failure to file mandatory documents, non-payment of regulatory fees, business inactivity, or legal violations.
+Being struck off can lead to severe consequences, including loss of legal status, seizure of assets, personal liability for directors, reputational damage, and challenges in reinstatement.

 2. How does a company become struck off?